 Epidemiology Unit: annual review

-Please cite as: Safe supplies 2023: Close monitoring of blood donations.
+Please cite as: Safe Supplies 2024: Collaborating for safety.
 Annual Review from the NHS Blood and Transplant and UK Health Security Agency Epidemiology Unit.
-London August 2024.
+London October 2025.
 Available at https://hospital.blood.co.uk/diagnostic-services/microbiology-services/epidemiology/annual-review

 Key highlights